 Researchers have found that if children can play outdoors

+and then wonder why they cannot concentrate in school.
 It is time for all of us, including our children, to make the effort to go down to the woods again!